 This post may contain affiliate links, thanks for your support.
 These diy paper stars are great for you if you need a quick and low-cost diy decoration for a party.
 Are you looking for more party decor?
 Check out

-DIY Star Ornaments is a festive craft project.
-Make one easily using only paper and glue.
+I've also included a video how-to for this festive yet easy craft project.
+Basically you only need paper and glue.
 This craft is perfect for kids and adults to make with their friends or family.

-Searching for some easy but glamorous and free decorations for your Christmas or New Year's party?
-STOP - you've found them!
-Check out these easy diy paper stars!
-These have turned out to work great in our home, so they are my No 1 on the list to do this year - again!
+If you're searching for some easy but glamorous and free decorations for your Christmas or New Year's party, you'll love to use this paper star making video.
+These easy diy paper stars turned out great in our home, so they are my No 1 on the list to do this year - again!

 Aren't they just perfect for decorating a Christmas or New Year's party!